markNZed/processism-react-three/storyboard.md

 ## 56.1.
 Objective
 Address paradox and introduce not-knowing
 ## 56.2.
 Animation
 ## 56.3.
 Narration
 Paradoxes highlight the limits of a paradigm.
 Take, for example, the statement, "I always lie."
 If this statement is true, it contradicts itself, revealing the paradox.
 This type of paradox arises when we attempt to confine language and thought to strict, binary logic, where something must either be true or false.

 From a process-centric perspective, we see a different dynamic at play.
-Paradoxes emerge when we encounter the boundaries of a foundational paradigm—one that assumes there is an absolute truth or essence to be found.
+Paradoxes emerge when we encounter the boundaries of a foundational paradigm — one that assumes there is an absolute truth or essence to be found.
 For instance, consider the question, "If the universe began with the Big Bang, where did the energy for the Big Bang come from?"
 This question seems coherent within certain paradigms, but it may be meaningless if the paradigm itself assumes that the universe began with the Big Bang.

 To resolve a paradox, we need to shift our paradigm.
 In a non-foundational, process-centric paradigm, the very concept of a paradox changes.
 Here, we are not expecting a coherent foundation that explains everything.
 When we encounter a paradox, it is not a failure but an invitation to explore other paradigms that might offer different insights.